 In a DevOps team, a DevOps architect designs the infrastructure and sets guidelines, while a DevOps engineer implements and automates these processes using tools like Infrastructure as Code (IaC), with ongoing monitoring by the architect throughout the product lifecycle.

-Infrastructure as Code (IaC) is an innovative concept for managing infrastructure operations using code.
+Infrastructure as Code (IaC) is an innovative approach to managing infrastructure operations through code.
 Unlike traditional environments, where manual configuration files and scripts are used to manage configuration, IaC performs operations using code in an automated environment.
-It treats infrastructure as code, applying version control systems, monitoring tools, and virtualization tests to automate and govern the operations as you do with code releases.

 I recommend this blog about Infrastructure as code, which discusses its benefits!